Rugby-Namibia coach calls for change to avoid history repeating itself | Sports-Games

 Rugby-Namibia coach calls for change to avoid history repeating itself

-Namibia’s hopes of a first ever Rugby World Cup win ended in yet another defeat as coach Allister Coetzee bemoaned his side’s poor discipline in their 36-26 Pool A loss to Uruguay on Wednesday.
+Namibia’s hopes of a first ever Rugby World Cup win ended in defeat as coach Allister Coetzee bemoaned his side’s discipline in their 36-26 Pool A loss to Uruguay on Wednesday, and said the team needs to start preparing for the next tournament now.
 Namibia led 20-12 at halftime, but two yellow cards and a red in the second period sealed their fate as they ran out of gas, and players, against the South Americans.

+Namibia’s hopes of a first ever Rugby World Cup win ended in defeat as coach Allister Coetzee bemoaned his side’s discipline in their 36-26 Pool A loss to Uruguay on Wednesday, and said the team needs to start preparing for the next tournament now.

+Namibia led 20-12 at halftime, but two yellow cards and a red in the second period sealed their fate as they ran out of gas, and players, against the South Americans.
+"Uruguay took control of the game and that is test match rugby.
+When you concede 12 penalties and three cards, it is very difficult," Coetzee told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)